aosabook/500lines/cluster/CHAPTER.rst

 Multi-Paxos is, in effect, a sequence of simple Paxos instances (slots), each numbered sequentially.
 Each state transition is given a "slot number", and each member of the cluster executes transitions in strict numeric order.
 To change the cluster's state (to process a transfer operation, for example), we try to achieve consensus on that operation in the next slot.
+In concrete terms, this means adding a slot number to each message, with all of the protocol state tracked on a per-slot basis.

 Running Paxos for every slot, with its minimum of two round trips, would be too slow.
 Multi-Paxos optimizes by using the same set of ballot numbers for all slots, and performing the ``Prepare``/``Promise`` phase for all slots at once.